tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 For this app, leveraging OCR is a valid approach to enhance the user workflow *when it comes to screenshots*, but *the goal must be domain-based to optimize for source code slides instead of binary images*.
-Remember when I said that word detection was trivial for code snippet slides?
-Now compare trivial to ML models that had to be trained with supercomputers of 5 years ago 💸 and world-wide data.
+Remember when I said that *word detection was trivial for code snippet slides?* Now **compare trivial to ML models** that had to be trained with supercomputers of 5 years ago 💸 and worldwide data.

 For this app, the major and first fix to clean the model's input is to **classify or segment the screenshot out of the background**, which *simplifies*